 Explain the benefit of your travel to the student body and the greater UF community.
 How does this trip expand, enhance, or advance the Gator Nation?
 You will be expected to supply this same information to Student Government if your travel is approved, so you may wish to retain a copy of your statement.
 Please limit your response to approximately 200 words.

-The benefit of my travel to the UF student body, is that I will be able teach, the techniques I learned from the workshop, to help the students in my cohort, and in my class.
-I will be able to spread knowledge of unknown tips and tricks that will increase efficiency in data analysis.
-With these new skills, I can directly impact the efficiency
+The benefit of my travel to the UF student body, is that I will be able teach, the techniques I learned from the workshop, to help students and faculty.
+I will be able to spread knowledge of unknown tips and tricks that will increase efficiency in data management.
+With these new skills, I can directly impact the productivity of the UF Oyster Restoration Project, which I am a member of.
+Through my data management experience on the project, I am creating an efficiency workflow documentation that will teach a class to faculty and students, and this class will be sponsored by UFIT.
+I plan to use what I learn in the workshops, to teach others on how to effectively manage conservation and research type data.

 How will your conference attendance aid in your professional development as a member of the UF community?
 You might include information on specific panels you will attend, experts with whom you will create a dialogue, etc. Please limit your response to approximately 300 words.
 Please note that SG cannot fund travel to attend interviews.